pvzzombs/brainf-ck/README.md

 Compile `main.cpp` with any c++ compiler.

 **After Compiling**
-1. Open the `.exe` file.
+1. Open the executable via console/command prompt.
-2. You should see the black window.
+2. You should see the options and commands.
-3. Inside the black window is a text that says `$ Enter File Path:`.
-4. Enter the full path of the brainf-ck file.
-5. Press Enter.
-6. DONE!
+3. DONE!

 Copyright (c) 2019 Miles MJ Jamon